waveparticle-duality/waveparticle-duality.github.io/index.md

 <p align="center"><img src="https://lh5.googleusercontent.com/wCpPx07w0_V5uUzBHUnn11v_-ekW3TOxFy7WUmCLhIfGNsL71rG0yU7RMZwc-ppCumA_EP6lwIWTEJWDBxlDLbTyShVTOarLxj20abl2A7ESjJiD70qEBVkjcg3b8t5MmMPn244C=s0" alt="img" width="627" height="164"/></p>

-It was not until De Brogile asked a fundamental question of whether particles like electrons could exhibit wave-like properties in his famous 1924 paper was the final piece of the puzzle solved.
+It was not until de Broglie asked a fundamental question of whether particles like electrons could exhibit wave-like properties in his famous 1924 paper was the final piece of the puzzle solved.
 After a few experiments that confirmed particles had wave-like properties.
-It seemed that De Brogile was right.
-He showed that electrons can behave like waves, but more than that, his derivations suggested that everything in the universe behaved both as a wave and a particle.
+It seemed that de Broglie was right.
+He showed that electrons can behave like waves, but more than that, his derivations suggested that everything in the universe behaved both as a wave and a particle, known now as the [de Broglie hypothesis](debroglie).

-De Brogile was awarded the Nobel prize for Physics in 1929.
+de Broglie was awarded the Nobel prize for Physics in 1929.
 Interestingly, De Brogile had initially intended his career to be in the humanities and received his first degree in history.

 ## Consequences